Copper interconnects: Superconformal electrodeposition of copper

 There is experimental evidence to support either model.
 The reconciliatory opinion is that in the early stages of the bottom-up via filling the higher rate of Cu plating at the bottom is due to the lack of the PEG suppressor molecules there (their diffusion coefficienct is too low to provide a fast enough mass-transport).
-The accelerator, which is a smaller and faster diffusing molecule, reaches the bottom of the via, where is accelerates the rate of Cu plating without the suppressor.
+The accelerator, which is a smaller and faster diffusing molecule, reaches the bottom of the via, where it accelerates the rate of Cu plating without the suppressor.
 At the end of plating, the accelerator remains in a high concentration on the surface of the plated copper, causing the formation of a final bump.